 The City of South Perth has a number of management plans that cover the CWSPF.
 Some apply to discrete areas, while others overlap or are more general in nature.
-Please refer Appendix A for a list of the current actions within these reports and the current status regarding implementation.
+Please refer to the appendices for a list of the current actions within these reports and the current status regarding implementation.